 This excellent read provides the backdrop to the life and work of Jacob Abraham Camille Pizzarro/Pissarro – one of the leading lights in the French Impressionist movement.
 The central character is not so much this dissident and incandescent artist, however, but his mother Rachel, from whom he inherits his rebellious spirit.
 Attempts to veil her favouritism towards this last child of many result in the harsh rule she struggled against with her own mother.
 Hoffman sensitively weaves her story of several complex relationships, including Rachel’s love for her mother’s cook Adelle and Adelle’s daughter Jestine, whose paternity is unclear, and suspect.

-Set on the then Danish island of St.Thomas in the Caribbean, Hoffman’s story takes place in the early 1800’s amongst the refugee Jewish community who settled there after fleeing the pogroms in Europe.
-Later the scene shifts to Paris, where Hoffman paints another place and atmosphere with words, as seen through the eyes of Rachel and her defiant painter son.
+Set on the then Danish island of St.Thomas in the Caribbean, Hoffman’s story takes place in the early 1800’s among the refugee Jewish community who settled there after fleeing the pogroms in Europe.
+Later the scene shifts to Paris, where Hoffman creates another place and atmosphere, as experienced by Rachel and her defiant painter son.

 I look forward to reading The Dovekeepers, and many more of Alice Hoffman’s 25 novels.